 Another possible advantage of C# is that 90% of VR/AR development companies are using C#, which translates to a largely documented code-base and a larger amount of tested solutions in the development community.

-Platform’s Source Code Access: Unreal Engine Vs Unity3D
+Platform’s Source Code Access: Unreal Engine Vs Unity

 Both platforms are self-sufficient — the tools and workflows they offer are more than enough to create XR applications of any type with no modifications to the platforms’ source code.

-However, there’s one major difference between UE4 and Unity3D.
+However, there’s one major difference between Unreal and Unity.

-Unreal Engine 4 is an open source engine.
-Unity3D is not.
+Unreal Engine is an open source engine.
+Unity is not.

-What that means is you can modify UE4 source code to fit your needs, free of charge.
-At the same time, you can view Unity3D source code, but in order to modify it you need to acquire enterprise license.
+What that means is you can modify UE5 source code to fit your needs, free of charge.
+At the same time, you can view Unity3D source code, but in order to modify it you need to acquire an enterprise license.